{{flagHref}}

 Where:

-• F is the applied force (in Newton, N)
+• F is the applied force (in Newtons, N)

 • A is the cross-sectional area (in square metres, m²)

-• σ is the stress, measured in Pascal (Pa) or Newton per square metre (N/m²).
+• σ is the stress, measured in Pascals (Pa) or Newtons per square metre (N/m²).

-In materials science, there are two primary types of stress: normal stress and shear stress.
+There are two main types of stress in material science: normal stress and shear stress.

-1. Normal stress: Occurs when the force is applied perpendicular to the surface, resulting either in tension or compression.
+1. Normal Stress: Occurs when the force is applied perpendicular to the surface, either in tension or compression.

-• Tensile stress: Occurs when a material is pulled (for instance, when stretching a wire).
+• Tensile Stress: When a material is pulled apart (e.g., stretching a wire).

-• Compressive stress: Occurs when a material is pressed (for example, compressing a column).
+• Compressive Stress: When a material is compressed (e.g., squeezing a column).

-2) Shear stress: Occurs when a force is applied parallel to the surface, causing adjacent layers of the material to slide relative to one another.
-For instance, this is observed when cutting a metal piece with a shear force.
+2. Shear Stress: Occurs when a force is applied parallel to the surface, causing layers of the material to slide relative to each other.
+For example, cutting a piece of metal with a shear force.

 Types of Stress in Materials